Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 Yes, and then Congress reversed it.
 In March 2013, the CFPB issued guidance directing indirect auto lenders to eliminate discretionary dealer markup, documenting that it produced discriminatory outcomes.
 Several major lenders moved toward flat dealer compensation.
 In May 2018, Congress used the Congressional Review Act to repeal the guidance.
 The underlying authority was not repealed.
 California has shown willingness to regulate auto dealer practices -- the CARS Act (SB 766, operative Oct 1, 2026) adds a 3-day return right.
 A federal flat fee rule on dealer financing markup would extend protection without any new state action.
 As of March 2026, no such rule has been issued.
 Sources: CFPB Bulletin 2013-02 (March 2013); Congressional Review Act repeal (May 2018).

 The FTC, CFPB, Consumer Federation of America, Consumer Reports, Americans for Financial Reform, Center for Responsible Lending, and Center for Auto Safety have each documented dealer rate markup as a quantified consumer harm.
 The CFPB issued guidance in 2013.
 Congress repealed it in 2018.
-The FTC proposed comprehensive motor vehicle dealer regulations in 2022 with over 27,000 public comments.
+The FTC proposed sweeping motor vehicle dealer regulations in 2022 with over 27,000 public comments.
 California has the largest used car market in the country.
 The scale amplifies the problem.
 The flat fee model proves dealers can earn compensation without rate participation: credit unions originate subprime loans on flat fee structures daily.
 Sources: FTC NPRM 2022; CFPB Bulletin 2013-02; Congressional Review Act repeal (2018).

 California Consumer Resources